sagecodes/intro-machine-learning/README.md

 ![iris](irisviz.png)

 This picture shows an example of visualizing the [Iris Dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) we talked about before.
 We can see that there are features that relate to each species.
-If we didn't have those labels we could use unsupervised learning to create clusters seperating the groups out that would probably look pretty similar to this.
+If we didn't have those labels we could use unsupervised learning to create clusters separating the groups out that would probably look pretty similar to this.
 We could then add a label to those clusters.

 An example to think about is if you have a large dataset of customers.
 Maybe you would like to segment them out to cluster similar customers.